fomightez/general_scripted_plotting/README.md

 ![color_option_1](panel_examples/shep1.png)
 ![color_option_2](panel_examples/shep2.png)

+**KNOWN ISSUES AND WORKAROUNDS:**

+I wanted to make plots where the x-axis was -70 through -1 and this script didn't seem to work and just output a tiny square as the plot.
+No clear error was reported although there was a warning:

+  UserWarning: Attempting to set identical left==right results in singular transformations; automatically expanding. left=0, right=0
+    'left=%s, right=%s') % (left, right))

+Turns out the warning and the "tiny square" plot are because the script tries to be smart and set the `x_lower_val` to zero for sets less than 100 in size, but if using negative numbers for x-axis that causes a problem and the easy solution is just to supply `x_lower_val` in your `plot_data()` function call.

 ## Plotting scripts for specific purposes

 I have made many other scripts that plot data that aren't in this repository becauase they are for specific purposes or deal with specific forms of data.